evenmillz/r-challenges/README.md

 Trains a Naive Bayes classifier to classify species and predict a new, symbolic flower.
 A final challenge centered on trusting probability over logic.

-**Why symbolic?** Naive Bayes models mirror the wisdom of intuition — acting on what’s most likely without overthinking.
+**Why symbolic?** Naive Bayes models mirror the wisdom of intuition by acting on what’s most likely without overthinking.

 ---